Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Conclusion

 \section{Conclusion}

-This paper addresses the research gap in enhancing LLMs for power system simulations by proposing a feedback-driven, multi-agent framework, representing the first systematic approach to significantly improve LLMs' simulation capabilities across both familiar and new tools.
-Validated on 69 diverse simulation tasks from \LaTeXstyle{Daline} and \LaTeXstyle{MATPOWER}, our framework achieved substantial performance improvements, with success rates of 93.13\% and 96.85\%, respectively, far surpassing those of baseline schemes, including the latest LLM, o1-preview.
+This paper addresses the research gap in enhancing LLMs for power system simulations by proposing a feedback-driven, multi-agent framework.
+It represents the first systematic approach to significantly improve LLMs' simulation capabilities across both familiar and new tools.
+Validated on 69 diverse simulation tasks from \LaTeXstyle{Daline} and \LaTeXstyle{MATPOWER}, the proposed framework achieved substantial performance improvements, with success rates of 93.13\% and 96.85\%, respectively. {It} far surpasses those of baseline schemes, including the latest LLM, o1-preview, {and SFT for LLMs}.
 Key findings include: (i) The original simulation capability of LLMs is limited, as evidenced by \texttt{GPT4o} and \texttt{o1-preview} achieving success rates no higher than 27.77\%. (ii) Even with the standard RAG module and a comprehensive knowledge base, LLMs achieve overall success rates below 45\%, highlighting the need for a more comprehensive approach. (iii) Our framework's high success rate stems from a synergistic integration of enhanced RAG, enhanced reasoning, as well as environmental acting and feedback mechanisms.
-Removing any of these elements results in a significant performance decline. (iv) Our framework enables LLMs to execute tasks efficiently, with each task completed in approximately 30 seconds at a token cost of only 0.014 USD, offering a scalable, cost-effective solution that enhances productivity of human scientists in power systems.
+Removing any of these elements results in a significant performance decline. (iv) While SFT may be able to capture coarse-grained attributes such as style, tone, and format, it struggles to retain the full detail necessary for power system simulations.
+Even when the entire test dataset is included in the training set, SFT achieves a success rate of less than 60\%.
+This limitation stems from its inherently lossy compression mechanism and constrained parameter update capacity, which prevent it from encoding fine-grained details with high fidelity. (iv) The proposed framework enables LLMs to execute tasks efficiently, with each task completed in approximately 30 seconds at a token cost of only 0.014 USD (for the simulation tasks used in this paper), offering a scalable, cost-effective solution that enhances {the productivity} of human scientists in power systems.

-However, several critical future challenges still remain: (i) Developing automatic evaluation methods for unbenchmarked results to improve reliability and autonomy. (ii) Expanding the framework to synchronize multiple simulation tools to tackle more challenging tasks. (iii) Since 100\% accuracy remains unachieved, integrating error-detection mechanisms to flag uncertainties and inform researchers of potential inaccuracies.
-Overall, our work is an initial step in the long journey toward realizing intelligent LLM-based research assistants, with potential ahead.